Belarusian authorities crank up pressure on opposition

 Following Lukashenko’s directives last week to get tougher on protesters, police started beefing up their presence on the streets and cordoning off some areas in the Belarusian capital.
 They detained at least five protesters in Minsk and another five elsewhere in the country on Monday after days of inaction, a signal that the authorities might resort to force again to end the protests.

-The Interior Ministry said Tuesday that it issued 39 court summons to protesters the previous day.
+The Interior Ministry said Tuesday that it issued over 40 court summons to protesters the previous day.

 As the authorities toughened their stance, Sviatlana Tsikhanouskaya, the main opposition challenger in the Aug.
-9 vote, reaffirmed her push for a new presidential election in a speech to European Union delivered via video-link from Vilnius, the capital of Lithuania.
+9 vote, reaffirmed her push for a new presidential election in a speech to the European Union delivered via video-link from Vilnius, the capital of Lithuania.

-Tsikhanouskaya, a 37-year-old former English teacher who moved to Lithuania a day after the vote under official pressure, said she was ready for dialogue with Lukashenko’s government.
+Tsikhanouskaya, a 37-year-old former English teacher who moved to Lithuania a day after the vote following official pressure, said she was ready for dialogue with Lukashenko’s government.

 “The intimidation will not work,” she said.
 “We will not relent.
 We demand to respect our basic rights.
 We demand all political prisoners freed.
-We demand to stop violence and intimidation by the authorities.”
+We demand (a) stop (to) violence and intimidation by the authorities.”

 Associated Press writers Vladimir Isachenkov in Moscow and Lorne Cook in Brussels contributed.